sonali0901/nerdirc/Installtionguide.md

 #Installation Guide

-This guide will help you in setting up nerdirc through terminal.
+This guide will help you in setting up nerdirc through console.

 ##Clone the project
 Clone the project from GitHub by running the following command: